AsheshPangma/OpenLANE-Physical-Design/README.md

 # Advanced-Physica-Design-using-openLANE/Sky130

 This repository contains all the steps performed in 5-day Advanced-Physica-Design-using-openLANE/Sky130 workshop.
 This workshop is focused in complete RTL2GDS flow using openLANE flow which is open source flow.
+In this workshop, PICORV32A RISC V core design is used.

 # Table of Contents